Sweaty balls are annoying. But do you know what is even more annoying? Sweaty, smelly balls.

 That’s the quick and fast answer.

-You want details?
+Do you want details?

 Why Your Balls Sweat